rouvinerh/tp/docs/DeveloperGuide.md

 1. PulsePilot is started via `handler.initialiseBot()`, which checks whether the data file is present and its integrity if applicable.
 How this is done will be covered [here](#storage-of-data).

-2. `handler.processInput()` is then used to get the user's input for commands.
+2. `handler.processInput()` is then used to get the user's input, determining what command being used and passes the input to the right `handler` method.

 3. When PulsePilot exits gracefully via the `exit` command, `terminateBot()` is called to write to the data and hash files.
     - If a user exits without calling terminateBot(), **data will be lost!** Likewise, this is covered [here](#storage-of-data).